-Telemedicine is medical treatment delivered using technology that decreases the time that patients have to spend in personal care at the doctor’s office or the hospital.
+Telemedicine is good for elderly care because it is medical treatment delivered using technology that decreases the time that patients have to spend in personal care at the doctor’s office or the hospital.

 It involves talking to physicians over the phone or with video conferencing technology and using remote monitoring technology to track vital signs until they become an issue and identify health warning signs.

 Some forms of diseases or accidents also require trips to the doctor’s office, but there is a wide variety of health care needs that can be treated instead of in-person visits via telemedicine.

 Efficient Telemedicine for Older Adults offers more access to medical services for older adults than in-person visits.
 Yet telemedicine for elderly patients is also daunting to use these technologies.

 The risk of the COVID-19 pandemic for seniors providing in-home elder care has increased.
 To improve the safety of home visits, caregivers use masks, hand wash, social distance, but for many, decreasing the frequency of visits can be a valuable piece of the pandemic safety protocol puzzle.

 The telemedicine service provider may meet a percentage of service needs, while dramatically reducing both cost and transmission risk, particularly for seniors eligible for lower-level Home Care packages.
 Innovative telemedicine software development is the way to provide socially remote, high-quality care for many home care caregivers.